-This report contains forward-looking statements that are based upon current expectations within the meaning of the Private Securities Litigation Reform Act of 1995.
+This report contains forward-looking statements indicating expectations about future performance and other forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the Private Securities Litigation Reform Act of 1995, that involve risks and uncertainties.
 We intend that such statements be protected by the safe harbor created thereby.
 Forward-looking statements involve risks and uncertainties and our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
 Examples of such forward-looking statements include, but are not limited to, statements about or relating to:

-- guidance concerning revenues, research and development expenses and general and administrative expenses for 2013; - the sufficiency of existing resources to fund our operations for at least the next 12 months; - our capital requirements and needs for additional financing; - the anticipated timing of revenue recognition events; - the initiation, design, conduct, enrollment, progress, timing and scope of clinical trials and development activities for our drug candidates conducted by ourselves or our partners, Amgen Inc. and Astellas Pharma Inc. ("Astellas"), including the anticipated timing for initiation of clinical trials, anticipated rates of enrollment for clinical trials and anticipated dates of results becoming available or being announced from clinical trials; - the results from the clinical trials and non-clinical and preclinical studies of our drug candidates and other compounds, and the significance and utility of such results; - the ability of our amendment to the protocol of our BENEFIT-ALS clinical trial to maintain the originally intended statistical power of the trial; - our and our partners' plans or ability to conduct the continued research and development of our drug candidates and other compounds; - our expected roles in research, development or commercialization under our strategic alliances with Amgen and Astellas; - the properties and potential benefits of, and the potential market opportunities for, our drug candidates and other compounds, including the potential indications for which they may be developed; - the sufficiency of the clinical trials conducted with our drug candidates to demonstrate that they are safe and efficacious; - our receipt of milestone payments, royalties, reimbursements and other funds from current or future partners under strategic alliances and sponsored research arrangements, such as with Amgen or Astellas; - our ability to continue to identify additional potential drug candidates that may be suitable for clinical development; - our plans or ability to commercialize drugs with or without a partner, including our intention to develop sales and marketing capabilities; - the focus, scope and size of our research and development activities and programs; - the utility of our focus on the biology of muscle function, and our ability to leverage our experience in muscle contractility to other muscle functions; - our ability to protect our intellectual property and to avoid infringing the intellectual property rights of others; - expected future sources of revenue and capital; - losses, costs, expenses and expenditures; - future payments under loan and lease obligations; - the expected recognition of revenue under our collaboration agreements; - potential competitors and competitive products; - retaining key personnel and recruiting additional key personnel; - expected future amortization of employee stock-based compensation; and - the potential impact of recent accounting pronouncements on our financial position or results of operations.
+- guidance concerning revenues, research and development expenses and general and administrative expenses for 2014; - the sufficiency of existing resources to fund our operations for at least the next 12 months; - · our capital requirements and needs for additional financing; - the initiation, design, conduct, enrollment, progress, timing and scope of clinical trials and development activities for our drug candidates conducted by ourselves or our partners, Amgen Inc. and Astellas Pharma Inc. ("Astellas"), including the anticipated timing for initiation of clinical trials, anticipated rates of enrollment for clinical trials and anticipated timing of results becoming available or being announced from clinical trials: - the results from the clinical trials and non-clinical and preclinical studies of our drug candidates and other compounds, and the significance and utility of such results; - planned further analyses of the results from the BENEFIT-ALS clinical trial and the potential outcomes of such analyses; - the potential further development of tirasemtiv for the potential treatment of amyotrophic lateral sclerosis (ALS); - our and our partners' plans or ability to conduct the continued research and development of our drug candidates and other compounds; - · our expected roles in research, development or commercialization under our strategic alliances with Amgen and Astellas; - the properties and potential benefits of, and the potential market opportunities for, our drug candidates and other compounds, including the potential indications for which they may be developed; - the sufficiency of the clinical trials conducted with our drug candidates to demonstrate that they are safe and efficacious; - our receipt of milestone payments, royalties, reimbursements and other funds from current or future partners under strategic alliances, such as with Amgen or Astellas; - our ability to continue to identify additional potential drug candidates that may be suitable for clinical development; - our plans or ability to commercialize drugs with or without a partner, including our intention to develop sales and marketing capabilities; - the focus, scope and size of our research and development activities and programs; - the utility of our focus on the biology of muscle function, and our ability to leverage our experience in muscle contractility to other muscle functions; - · our ability to protect our intellectual property and to avoid infringing the intellectual property rights of others; - expected future sources of revenue and capital; - losses, costs, expenses and expenditures; - future payments under loan and lease obligations; - potential competitors and competitive products; - retaining key personnel and recruiting additional key personnel; - · expected timing for recognition of compensation cost related to unvested stock options; and - the potential impact of recent accounting pronouncements on our financial position or results of operations.